Skip to content

 • Product:

 • Connected: A variable is available and can be mapped for the product information.
-The system will read the product code from the variable.
+The system will read the product information from the variable.

 • Single: A single product from a product collection is chosen by the user, no further specification of a variable is required.